Jūnin no Yūmei na Honjokko (10 famous people from Honjo)

 - Articles Related to Katsushika

-Anyways, despite his low rank, he was a smart, forward thinking dude.
-He eventually earned himself the title of 海軍中将 kaigun chūjō Vice Admiral in the shōgunate’s navy.
+Anyways, despite his low rank, he was a smart, forward thinking dude who eventually earned himself the title of 海軍中将 Kaigun Chūjō Vice Admiral in the shōgunate’s navy.
 Like Katsu Kaishū, he learned Dutch and was fascinated by the world outside of Japan.
-Like Katsu Kaishū, he supported the shōgunate’s progressive efforts to modernize and take on foreign learning.
-Unlike Katsu Kaishū, he would actually tell the imperial army to go fuck itself by stealing a fleet of ships and starting a country of his own.
+Also, like Katsu Kaishū, he supported the shōgunate’s progressive efforts to modernize and take on foreign learning.
+Unlike Katsu Kaishū, however, he would actually tell the treasonous “Imperial Army” to go fuck itself by stealing a fleet of ships and starting a country of his own.
 Say what you will about him, but Takeaki had balls, yo.

 From 1862 to 1867, he studied abroad in Europe and focused on learning western military strategies and technologies.
 In particular, Takeaki was interested in western naval warfare.
 It’s said he became fluent in both Dutch and English.
 He also developed a taste for western uniforms and fashion.
 He also realized the importance of the telegraph for long distance communication and he pushed for this technology to be used in Edo.

-When he returned to Japan, he was appointed vice admiral of the navy – which was a cool gig to have at the time.
+After returning to Japan, he was appointed vice admiral of the navy – which was a cool gig to have at the time.
 Who doesn’t want to be second in command of the navy?
-However, part of Katsu Kaishū’s deal for the peaceful surrender of Edo Castle and Edo itself to the imperial army was the handing over of all naval assets to the imperial army.
-Just for the record, Katsu Kaishū was 海軍奉行 kaigun bugyō – ie; first in command of the navy.
-Takeaki wasn’t having this surrender bullshit at all so he stole an entire naval fleet – the shōgunate’s 8 best warships – and took it northwards to an area called 蝦夷地 Ezo-chi the Ezo Lands[xxi] at the time.
+However, part of Katsu Kaishū’s deal for the peaceful surrender of Edo Castle and Edo itself to the newly self-appointed “Imperial Army” was the handing over of all shōgunal maritime assets to the imperial army.
+And, just for the record, Katsu Kaishū was 海軍奉行 Kaigun Bugyō – ie; first in command of the navy.
+Takeaki wasn’t having this surrender bullshit at all so… he stole an entire naval fleet – the shōgunate’s eight best warships – and took it northwards to an area called 蝦夷地 Ezo-chi the Ezo Lands[xxi] at the time.
+Yes, you read that correctly.
+He hijacked the premiere flotilla in Asia, leaving the recently dissolved shōgunate and the barely legitimate imperial army scratching their heads.

 To the average Japanese at the time, Ezo-chi referred to “the barbarian islands” north of 本州 Honshū the main island of Japan – present day 北海道 Hokkaidō[xxii] and a few associated island chains.
-His liberal European views shone through when he declared the island a sovereign territory separate from the new “imperial state” being established by the Satsuma-Chōshū terrorists.
+Enomoto Takeaki’s liberal European views shone through when he declared the island a sovereign territory separate from the questionable, new “imperial state” being established by the Satsuma-Chōshū terrorists.

-Up to this point, a Japanese fief had existed on the south west peninsulas of the island.
+Up to this point, a Japanese fief had existed on the south west peninsulas of the island (present-day Hokkaidō).
 It was called 松前藩 Matusmae Han Matsumae Domain.
-The rest of Hokkaidō was “undefined land” inhabited by the ｱｲﾇ Ainu whom the Japanese from Honshū held in little regard.
+The rest of Ezo-chi was “undefined land” inhabited by the ｱｲﾇ Ainu whom the Japanese from Honshū held in low regard, much as Ancient Romans viewed non-civilized barbarians on the periphery of their empire.

 Takeaki established a headquarters at the port of 函館 Hakodate.
-Among his rag-tag team of pro-shōgunate samurai and foreign advisors was a certain 土方歳三 Hijikata Toshizō, the 旧副局長 kyū-fukukyokuchō former vice commander of the 新撰組 Shinsengumi[xxiii] and all an around bad ass.
-Since they were establishing a new, modern country, they needed a government and so developed a tentative organizational model and then did something that had never happened before in Japan.
-They held a general election.
-This is why the country was called the 蝦夷共和国 Ezo Kyōwakoku the Ezo Republic[xxiv].
+Among his rag-tag team of pro-shōgunate samurai and foreign advisors was a certain 土方歳三 Hijikata Toshizō, the 旧副局長 kyū-Fuku-Kyokuchō former vice commander of the 新撰組 Shinsengumi[xxiii] and all an around bad ass.
+Since they were establishing a new, modern country, they needed a government and so developed a tentative organizational model and then did something that had never happened before in Japan: they held a general election.
+From this moment, this island became 蝦夷共和国 Ezo Kyōwakoku the Ezo Republic[xxiv].

 The election is a pretty amazing political milestone in Japanese History.
 The results are also interesting: Enomoto Takeaki became the first and last 蝦夷島総裁 Ezoshima Sōsai President of the Ezo Islands.
 Hijikata Toshizō was elected the first and last 陸軍奉行 Rikugun Bugyō a term which literally means “Military Magistrate,” but in a republic that relied on military power out of necessity you can think of this as “Vice President.”
 Only men of samurai rank could vote – ie; the military[xxv].
 It wasn’t an all free persons can vote thing, but for the first time in Japanese history, a general election happened!

 The Ezo Republic was defeated by the imperial army in about 5 months.
 Takeaki had claimed the entire island of Hokkaidō as Ezo[xxvi] so after the victory, the Meiji Government annexed the Republic of Ezo.
-This was one of the first imperialist land grabs of the new imperial government.
+This was one of the first imperialist land grabs of the new Meiji Government.
 Modern Japan had acquired a whole new island – not a tiny island but a huge, beautiful island with untold agricultural potential.
 Oh, and Hijikata Toshizō died at 函館戦争 Hakodate Sensō the Battle of Hakodate.
+Legend says he led a charge on horseback against the imperial rebels and was shot dead within the first few minutes of fighting.
+His body was hidden from the enemy by loyalists and shortly thereafter the defenders of the Tokugawa turned defenders of Ezo dispersed and eventually surrendered.

 Meanwhile Back In Edo

 Sorry about the Ezo tangent.
-Let’s get back to Honjo.
+So. let’s get back to Honjo.

-After the collapse of the shōgunate, Edoites held the uncouth and culturally unsophisticated ex-samurai[xxvii] from western Japan in contempt.
+After the collapse of the shōgunate, Edoites held the uncouth and culturally unsophisticated ex-samurai[xxvii] from southwestern Japan in contempt.
 Imagine if a bunch of rich people from Missouri and Kansas overthrew the government of New York City and made themselves the new leaders.
 It’s not a perfect analogy, but I think you can figure out that the native New Yorkers would feel they were culturally superior to the outsiders who claimed dominion over them.
 After all, these outsiders didn’t know the nuances of the city, the etiquette, or the history.
-They had overthrown a nearly 250 year old system that put them at the center Epicenter of Japanese Culture for generations.
+They had overthrown a nearly 250 year old system that put them at the epicenter of Japanese culture for generations.
 Suddenly, they felt, their world had been turned upside down[xxviii].
+The barbarians had broken the gates and flooded Edo, the heretofore unconquerable citadel.

 Edoites Were Pissed Off, I Get It.